cloud-ark/caastle/docs/env_vars.rst

 Environment Variables
 ----------------------

+CloudARK application definition format:

-The environment variables are defined in application yaml file under *env* section for single container applications.
-For multi-container applications environment variables would be defined in the standard approach in the respective yaml file of the target system (GKE or ECS).
+Environment variables are defined in application yaml file under *env* section for single container applications.

 An example of environment variable definition in application yaml is shown below: